ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 * Uninitialized variables - mutable/immutable arguments passed to the functions are not a concern for a C developer creating a proof of concept program.
 This is not the case with Rust programming, which forces the developer to think about these things right from the start.
 This usually means that it takes longer to write a simple program in Rust but you can be certain that this program will not suffer from trivial bugs such as buffer overflows, out of bounds, illegal conversions etc.
 * Conversions/Castings need to be explicit, e.g., `2.0_f32 * ((i+1) as f32)`.
-* There is no need to pass size as parameter as Rust includes size information in its arrays.
+* There is no need to pass size as a parameter as Rust includes size information in its arrays.

 Note that this program is not written in the most optimal way for Rust.
 It is just a 'port' of the C program into Rust with the minimal changes needed to compile and run.